Warranty Deed

 A special warranty deed (called a grant deed in California and some other states) provides more limited protection.
 The grantor warrants only against defects that arose during their period of ownership, not against defects from prior owners.
 Special warranty deeds are commonly used in commercial real estate transactions, bank sales of foreclosed properties, and transfers by fiduciaries such as estate executors and trustees.
 Title insurance, purchased from a title company through the American Land Title Association (ALTA) framework, supplements the warranty deed's protections by insuring the grantee against losses from title defects that the warranty covenants alone might not fully remedy.

 The execution and recording of a warranty deed must comply with state-specific statutory requirements.
 All states require the grantor's signature to be notarized, and the deed must be recorded with the county recorder's office in the county where the property is located to provide constructive notice to the public and protect the grantee against subsequent purchasers and creditors.
 The deed must contain an adequate legal description of the property (metes and bounds, lot and block, or government survey), the names of the grantor and grantee, words of conveyance, and the recitation of consideration.
 Many states also require a transfer tax stamp or documentary tax payment at the time of recording.
-When the transfer is part of a broader transaction, the warranty deed should be coordinated with the promissory note and mortgage or deed of trust.
+When the transfer is part of a broader transaction, the warranty deed should be coordinated with the Promissory note generator and mortgage or deed of trust.

 Why You Need a Warranty Deed

 You are selling residential real estate and the buyer requires a general warranty deed providing full title guarantees as part of the purchase agreement.
+Start with our free warranty deed template to see what a complete deed looks like before generating yours.

 You are purchasing a property and want the strongest available title protection through the six covenants of title, supplemented by a title insurance policy.

 A lender requires a warranty deed as a condition of mortgage financing to ensure the borrower has clear, marketable title to the property being pledged as collateral.
+For complex transactions, get a quote for your warranty deed to ensure full compliance with state recording requirements.

 You are transferring property to a family member as a gift and want to provide them with the same level of title protection that a commercial buyer would receive.
+If the property is part of an estate, coordinate with the affidavit of heirship process.

 Your real estate transaction involves a title company that requires a specific deed form to issue its ALTA owner's title insurance policy.
-Coordinate the deed with a promissory note if seller financing is involved.
+Coordinate the deed with a Free promissory note if seller financing is involved.

 Key Sections in a Warranty Deed